TaeKimJR/conductor-animate/README.md

 #### "animations" prop
 The "animations" prop is a mapping of animations that are used by the Conductor and live within the given "config".
-Be sure to keep this map as narrowed down as possible to avoid shipping unnecessary animations to your app.
+Be sure to keep this map as narrowed down as much as possible to avoid shipping unnecessary animations to your app.

 *Shape*
 ```